Are Allergens Discreetly Being Added to Our Foods?

 FASTER ACT (2021)

-On April 23, 2021, the Food Allergy Safety, Treatment, Education, and Research (FASTER) Act was signed into law, adding sesame to the list of top allergens (now nine!) that must be declared on federally-regulated packaged products in the U.S. The FASTER Act goes into effect on January 1, 2023.
+In April 2021, the Food Allergy Safety, Treatment, Education, and Research (FASTER) Act was signed into law.
+It added sesame to the list of top allergens (now nine!) that must be declared on federally-regulated packaged products in the U.S. and went into effect on January 1, 2023.

-Last year, a well-known candy manufacturer, Pearson’s, began listing peanuts, almonds, and pecans on the ingredient label in their mint patties.
+In 2020, Pearson’s, a well-known candy manufacturer, began listing peanuts, almonds, and pecans on the ingredient label of their mint patties.
 While they highlighted that the new recipe offered “thicker” and “fresher” mints, they did not highlight the nut additions on their packaging.
-The food allergy community caught this oversight and raised alarm.
+The food allergy community caught this oversight and raised immediate alarm.

-In March 2016, Kellogg’s announced they would begin adding peanut flour to several Keebler and Austin-brand sandwich crackers—and boy was there backlash.
-Among many concerns voiced, the most prominent was the risk that long-time purchasers might not re-check the label.
-Hostess likewise added peanut flour to some of their Ho Ho’s and Suzy Q’s cakes around this same time.
+In March 2016, Kellogg’s announced they would begin adding peanut flour to several Keebler and Austin-brand sandwich crackers, and boy, was there backlash!
+Among the concerns voiced, the most prominent was the risk long-time purchasers might not re-check the label.
+Hostess likewise added peanut flour to their Ho Ho and Suzy Q snack cakes around this same time.

 Some speculate food manufacturers may be trying to skirt regulatory requirements to avoid compliance costs.
-Others offer manufacturers may be adding nuts and other allergens to increase the amount of protein in these foods, in an effort to make them healthier.
+Others suggest manufacturers may be adding nuts and other allergens to increase the amount of protein in these foods to make them healthier.

 According to Dr. Bert Popping, food safety expert, “Food allergen management at the manufacturing level can be difficult—especially when you have different food products sharing the same line.
 In some cases, even after thorough cleaning, there can be incidental allergen contamination at various levels.
 Since legislation varies widely, and many existing regulations are discretionary, some manufacturers might be inclined to add the allergenic ingredient to their product to eliminate ambiguity; others may add advisory warnings like ‘may contain’ statements.”